Opposition Candidate Wins Dominican Republic Presidential Poll - UrduPoint

 The country on Sunday broke its record for the number of daily infections as health officials reported 1,241 new cases.
 On Saturday, the number of new infections had exceeded 1,000 for the first time.

-An election monitor from the Organization of American States (OAS) who travelled from Washington, "tested positive" for the virus and is "in isolation" the organization said on Twitter.
+An election monitor from the Organization of American States (OAS) who traveled from Washington "tested positive" for the virus and is "in isolation", the organization said on Twitter.

 Abinader, whose grandparents immigrated from Lebanon, unsuccessfully ran for the presidency in 2016 and the vice-presidency in 2012.
 He failed as a Senate candidate in 2005.